 There are obviously many hat patterns on the internet, free and paid, but I’ve used some of my patterns below to give you an idea of the kind of thing that works up fast.

-If you want to go quick and chunky, you could try the Beehive Beanie or for super chunky fun, you could give the, Kidult Hat (below) a whirl.
+If you want to go quick and chunky, you could try the Beehive Beanie or for super chunky fun, you could give the, Kidult Hat (Free pattern shown below) a whirl.
 For speed speed speed, the Off the Rails Beanie is my quickest super chunky beanie make.

 Oh and if you want to get novelty and festive then have a look at the Christmas Hat Collection!